 Perth’s Matagarup Bridge links the entertainment precinct at Burswood Peninsula with East Perth and the City.

 It’s an incredible feat of engineering, showcasing sophisticated design and WA workmanship.
-As the planning and construction came together we were part of the team, managing the complex stakeholder relationships which are a feature of any large-scale infrastructure project.
+As the planning and construction came together, Cannings Purple was a core part of the team, managing the complex stakeholder relationships that are a feature of any large-scale infrastructure project.

-A long period of over-water construction moving mammoth sections of assembled steel required the full closure of a 600-metre stretch of the river to all vessels, including commercial ferry operators, for more than two months.
+To build the bridge required over-water construction, moving mammoth sections of assembled steel.
+This meant completely closing 600m of the Swan River to all vessels, including commercial ferry operators, for more than two months.

 And as construction advanced, an Australian-first series of dynamic tests were needed to meet the engineering requirements for public access.
 The events required the recruitment and activation of more than 1,200 people for the first stage, and then a specialist group to carry out synchronised exercises.

-We delivered a combination of bespoke and detailed engagement through face-to-face consultation and negotiation with the Whadjuk Working Party, local resident groups, local governments, regulators, neighbouring enterprises, institutions and special interest groups.
+We listened and we learned.
+To succeed in this complex project, we created a schedule of engagement that allowed us to work with all stakeholders.
+This included face-to-face consultation and negotiation with the Whadjuk Working Party, local resident groups, local governments, regulators, neighbouring enterprises, institutions and special interest groups.